cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

 So when might you think about doing this?

-* if the integration is not core to your application, ie it's an incidental feature
+* if the integration is not core to your application, i.e it's an incidental feature
 * if the bulk of the code you write, and the feedback you want, is not about integration issues, but about other things in your app
 * if you really can't figure out how to fix the problems with your integration